-A portfolio consists of several commentaries with their associated supporting evidence.
+You must submit at least three commentaries.
 A commentary describes a piece of work demonstrating your role, which is linked to a selection of appropriate standards being claimed.
 Each commentary should focus on either one discrete piece of work such as a Public Health project, programme or intervention or several smaller projects (maximum 3) which are clearly related to the common underlying public health theme of the commentary.
+Applicants should note that aims and objectives of each 3 commentaries must be different.